 Fakhoury earned the Jean Monnet fellowship at the European University Institute in Florence, Italy (2010/2011) and the Alexander von Humboldt Fellowship at the German Institute of International and Area Studies in Hamburg, Germany (2014/2015).
-In 2014, she has been elected as member of the first Arab-German Young Academy of Sciences and Humanities (AGYA).
+In 2014, she was elected as member of the first Arab-German Young Academy of Sciences and Humanities (AGYA).
 From 2014 until 2016, she was a principal co-investigator on the project Syrian refugees’ justice concerns and access to formal and informal justice in Lebanon.

-Her core research and publication areas are: power-sharing in divided societies; Euro-Mediterranean migration dynamics and governance; Arab states’ coping mechanisms with forced migration, and the role of immigrant communities and diasporas in democratization, and conflict transformation.
+Her core research and publication areas are: power-sharing in divided societies, Euro-Mediterranean migration dynamics and governance, Arab states’ coping mechanisms with forced migration, and the role of immigrant communities and diasporas in democratization, and conflict transformation.
 Fakhoury has published in The International Spectator, The European Foreign Affairs Review, Current History, International Migration, Middle East Journal, and Middle East Policy.
 She is member of the core coordination team of the Global Migration Policy Associates in Geneva.

 - Fakhoury, T. (2009).
 Democracy and Power-Sharing in Stormy Weather: the Case of Lebanon (Springer: Wiesbaden).

 - Bauman, Marcel, T. Fakhoury and Leslie Tramontini (2009) Prophetenbeleidigung?
 Die Mohamad-Karikaturen und die Aktualität des religiösen Konfliktpotentials [Prophets’ Defamation?
 The Mohammad Caricatures and their Religious Conflict Potential] (Freiburg im Breisgau: Freiburger Schriften für Entwicklung und Politik)